colecrouter/stardew-save-editor/CONTRIBUTING.md

 ## Reading the Save File

-The save format is really unorganized and poorly designed.
+The save format is somewhat inconsistent (in structure and consistency).
 My recommendation is to use a website like [this](https://jsonformatter.org/xml-parser) to format the save file into something more readable, then use a text editor to search for the data you need.

 ## Making Changes